ray-project/ray/doc/source/cluster/kubernetes/user-guides/static-ray-cluster-without-kuberay.md

 ! kubectl get pods --selector=app=ray-cluster-head
 ```

-Now, we can run a Ray program on the head pod that we just identified.
-The Ray program in the next cell simply connects to the Ray Cluster, then exits.
+We can now execute a Ray program on the previously identified head pod.
+The following command connects to the Ray Cluster and then terminates the Ray program.

 ```
 # Substitute your output from the last cell in place of "deployment-ray-head-xxxxx"